 In up to 500 words, describe the academic and life experiences and encounters that have helped to shape your intellectual development.
 Please use the following questions to develop your response:

-- What courses have been most influential in shaping my interests and motivating me?
+• What courses and/or academic activities have been most influential in shaping my interests and motivating me?

 Prompt #2

-For this essay, please first carefully review the eligibility criteria for the Mellon Mays Undergraduate Fellowship, specifically the following criteria:
+For this essay, please first carefully review the eligibility criteria for the Mellon Mays Undergraduate Fellowship, specifically the following requirement:

 Prompt #3

-- What is a research topic or theme that you are interested in studying?
+• What is a research topic or theme that you might be interested in studying?

-- What draws you to this question?
-What are your goals and objectives for the project?
+• What draws you to this question?
+What would like to uncover or understand about this topic?
 Include a highlight of any coursework you have taken relating to the research question.

 Please submit a sample of your strongest academic writing (up to 1,500 words or 5 double-spaced pages, not including references or bibliography).
 Make sure that this sample highlights the kind of thinker you are and/or the kind of research you want to do.